 Entrepreneurs: Zoli Honig and Isaac Deutsch

-WaiveCar is a company that started out of Santa Monica, CA, that has created a subscription service for electric vehicle rental.
-Subscribers would be able to rent an electric car for the first two hours for free and $5.99 for every hour after.
+WaiveCar is a company founded in Santa Monica, CA, and offers a subscription service model for renting electric vehicles.
+The first two hours are free to subscribers and then you rent the electric car for $5.99 every hour after.

-Available on both the App Store and Google Play, users simply book a car through the app, drive for two free, ad-supported hours and drop it off at a charging station or parking spot—depending on the car’s charge level.
-Once dropped off, drivers select the “End Ride” button and follow an end-of-the-ride checklist.
+Users simply book a car through the app, available on both the App Store and Google Play, drive for two free, ad-supported hours and depending on the car’s charge level drop it off at a parking spot or charging station.
+Drivers select the “End Ride” button, once dropped off, and follow an end-of-the-ride checklist.